VForWaTer/hydrobox/docs/examples/signal.rst

-Whenever you seek to apply a tool on your data that will operate on each value and this tool is time and / or resource consuming, it might be a good idea to operate on as little values as possible.
-Simply removing duplicated values from a signal is not always working.
-Think of a discharge time series where you want to calculate a index that is depending on a previous state.
+Whenever you seek to apply a tool on your data that will operate on each value and this tool is time and / or resource consuming, it might be a good idea to operate on as few values as possible.
+Simply removing duplicated values is not always the best approach.
+Think of a discharge time series where you want to calculate an index that depends on a previous state.

 Set up a test case
 ------------------